The science behind why when you eat is more important than what you eat.

 How TRE works to improve health.

-Dr. Clayton is a leading expert on all things diet and nutrition, and he explained why understanding how the mitochondria in our cells work to power our bodies is the secret to grasping just why TRE can be so effective at reversing metabolic issues, improving body composition, enhancing energy and helping people to feel their best.
+Prof. Clayton is a leading expert on all things diet and nutrition, and he explained why understanding how the mitochondria in our cells work to power our bodies is the secret to grasping just why TRE can be so effective at reversing metabolic issues, improving body composition, enhancing energy and helping people to feel their best.

 “Mitochondria are minute structures inside our cells that act as the cells’ power generators.
 They were originally bacteria that infected us and never left; and because the original bacteria had circadian rhythms of activity, our cells do too.